mo7alb/OOP-Final/README.md

 ### Overview

-This DJ application is a project developeed as a final submission for the module Object Oriented Programming's final project.
+This DJ application is a project developed as a final submission for the module Object Oriented Programming.
 It is built using the Juice framework in c++.
 Currently, it has been build for macOS only.

 ### Features